evert/json-link/draft-pot-json-link.md

 ## Lists of links {#list}

-A list of links defined as a JSON array of one or more link objects.
+Authors that wish to encode a set of links in a document, SHOULD use an array of links.

 ### Example